 As the SRC is aware, MRC has launched a robust effort over the last 18 months to collect and respond to VR consumer feedback across the Commonwealth.
 This includes most specifically, quarterly forums hosted by the Office of Individual and Family Engagement, and a new Services Experience Survey launched in July 2022.
 The SRC Consumer Needs and Consumer Satisfaction Committee has been involved, from conceptualization to execution, in the Survey.
 These mechanisms have yielded/are proposed to yield information that is timely and will inform service delivery within VR.
 We invite the SRC to attend the quarterly forums to hear real time the voice of our VR consumers and their family members.
 As such, MRC feels we have multiple data streams re: consumer feedback and do not see the need at this time for additional mechanisms.
 MRC does not support this recommendation.

+Recommendation FY23-3 has been modified.

 Recommendation FY23-4 (formerly FY22-2 & FY21-1): Support employment of individuals with disabilities in the Commonwealth through developing a baseline understanding of current data and trends, which can inform a high-level strategy to increase the numbers of state employees with disabilities.
 Include the principles of diversity, equity, and inclusion lens in this work, and work with MRC to ensure the robustness of this effort.